-The calendar widgets do not return the selected date as text.
 Excel stores dates as sequential serial day numbers so that they can be used in calculations.
-By default, January 1, 1900 is serial number 1, and January 1, 2008 is serial number 39448 because it is 39,447 days after January 1, 1900.
-The date returned by the calendar widget is in the form of an Excel serial number.
+By default, January 1, 1900, is serial number 1, and January 1, 2008, is serial number 39448 – because it is 39,447 days after January 1, 1900.
+The date returned by the calendar widget is always in the form of an Excel serial number.

 A Required field requires input from the user.
 This option is mainly used for electronic forms, where a form must contain a minimum of information to be meaningful.
 For Calendar fields, a Required date cannot be empty – a designated date must appear in the widget cell.
 If the widget cell is empty, no date has been selected, and the form cannot be submitted.

 If you don’t provide a default date, the calendar will position itself on the user’s current date but not select it.
 If you have selected the Required option, it is not fulfilled until the user explicitly clicks on a date to select it.

 If you do provide a default date for a Calendar widget, your proposed default will appear in the field and the calendar will position itself on the default date, and it will be selected.
 To select a date other than the default, the user must select a different date in the calendar.
 If you have selected the Required option, it is always fulfilled when there is a default date, unless the user empties the date field or types an invalid date into it.

 The default date can come from one of five sources.
 The assignment occurs in the order below, using the first valid date that is eligible.
 We call this the default date assignment order.